Hormone Journal

 What hormone tests should a comprehensive platform include?

-A thorough hormone health platform tests thyroid function (TSH, T3, T4), sex hormones (estrogen, progesterone, testosterone), and metabolic markers (cortisol, DHEA) simultaneously rather than single-hormone panels.
+A comprehensive hormone health platform tests thyroid function (TSH, T3, T4), sex hormones (estrogen, progesterone, testosterone), and metabolic markers (cortisol, DHEA) simultaneously rather than through single-hormone panels.
 This multi-category approach captures the interconnected endocrine picture necessary for personalised treatment protocols.
 Fragmented testing misses interactions between hormone systems that affect treatment outcomes.

 How do integrated hormone and weight loss programs differ from separate services?